AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/new-home/move-to-new-home.md

 * My Issues
 * Awaiting My Approvals

-Users can find work delegated to the in the following widgets:
+Users can find work delegated to them in the following widgets:

 * My Work widget using the Delegated to me filter
 * Awaiting my Approvals using the Delegated approvals filter